 The CCBE is currently seeking to recruit a Communications Officer

-We are seeking a dynamic and proactive individual who can drive internal and external communications, develop effective outreach tools, and initiate impactful communication strategies.
+We are seeking a dynamic and proactive individual who enjoys both strategic thinking and hands-on execution.
+You will drive internal and external communications, develop effective outreach tools, and initiate impactful communication strategies.

 About the role